 Compared to all households, households in this jurisdiction that own their own homes are wealthier, but the broad differences in wealth between jurisdictions are approximately the same.
-Electoral area E is among the more affluent jurisdictions, with a median household income for owner households of \$78,132.
+Electoral area F is close to the regional average, with a median household income for owner households of \$72,157.
+The median household income for owners is approximately the same in 2006 and 2016, declining slightly in 2011, which could be due to the 2008 financial crisis and consequent recession.